syncfusion-content/javascript-docs/js/Chart/Data-Markers.md

 ## Adding image as marker

-Apart from shapes, you can also add images to mark the data point using **imageUrl** option.
+Apart from the shapes, you can also add images to mark the data point by using the **imageUrl** option.

-Following code snippet illustrates this,
+The following code example illustrates this,

 {% highlight js %}